jondgoodwin/progling/content/post/rise-of-type-theory.md

 1925 *On the principle of the excluded middle* (Kolmogorov). showing that formal logic statements can be formulated using [intuitionistic logic](https://en.wikipedia.org/wiki/Intuitionistic_logic).
-Along with independent work, this is now known as the [Brower-Heyting-Kolmogorov Interpretation](https://en.wikipedia.org/wiki/Brouwer%E2%80%93Heyting%E2%80%93Kolmogorov_interpretation), a cornerstone principle of intuitionistic type theory.
+Along with independent work by Brouwer and then Heyting, this is now known as the [Brower-Heyting-Kolmogorov Interpretation](https://en.wikipedia.org/wiki/Brouwer%E2%80%93Heyting%E2%80%93Kolmogorov_interpretation), a cornerstone principle of intuitionistic type theory.